 Concho is a tiny town located in the state of Arizona.
 With a population of 54 people and just one neighborhood, Concho is the 189th largest community in Arizona.

-When you are in Concho, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Concho’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Concho is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Concho is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Concho who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Overall, Concho’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Concho is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Concho does not have a public transit system used by locals to get to and from work.

 Concho is an extremely ethnically-diverse town.
 The people who call Concho home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Concho residents report their race to be Native Hawaiian.
 Important ancestries of people in Concho include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.